FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Characterization.md

 * arm
 * elevator

-Once you have the correct one, you have to type into the console `frc-characterization [type] new`.
+Once you have the correct one, you have to open a console and type `frc-characterization [type] new`.
 For instance, to open a drivetrain characterization, you could type `frc-characterization drive new`.

 Next, you should see an interface with a ton of different options to configure.
 First, you have to configure the motor type in the top right, which is **very** important to select correctly so that the project even runs.
 Next, you have to configure the parameters in the center with things such as the motor types, port numbers, inversions, etc. One thing to make sure is that the units are consistent (normally we prefer to use meters and meters per second).
 Another thing is to make sure all values of `True` and `False` begin with a capital since this is Python code, which requires that.
 Most of the values are pretty self-explanatory though.
 The main issue is the `gearing` variable, which will have to vary depending on the gearbox ratio of the system.
 It's a good idea to ask the build subteam for this value.

-After setting everything up, you can press the `Generate Project` and `Deploy Project` button on the left.
+After setting everything up, you can press the `Generate Project` and `Deploy Project` buttons on the left.

 Finally, you can run the characterization routine as detailed [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-characterization/characterization-routine.html).